Automated Stud Welding Saves Labor and Improves Appearance of Kitchen Ventilation Systems

 Gantry system is key to successful application

-“Techno met our challenge by providing a breakout board with their gantry systems that provides either 16 or 32 IOs,” Wilkinson continued.
+“Isel USA met our challenge by providing a breakout board with their gantry systems that provides either 16 or 32 IOs,” Wilkinson continued.
 “We connect these I/Os to the various devices on our machine and control them through commands in the CNC program.
 For example, one command tells the gantry to bring the head into position to make the weld, another command advances the weld head, another command fires the head, another turns off the weld head, and so on.
-Techno’s ability to control all of our equipment was an enormous advantage and one of the main reasons that we selected their gantry systems.”
+Isel USA’s ability to control all of our equipment was an enormous advantage and one of the main reasons that we selected their gantry systems.”

 The Gantry System LCT also features an XY travel of up to 60 x 120 inches.
 All axes are provided with a home reference switch and far end limit switch.
 Each axis is provided with two double slide linear rails and four double bearing blocks.
 The X-axis bearings and drive screw are mounted below the work surface to protect them from dust and debris.
 The x-axis is provided with an aluminum dust cover and plastic lips seals to provide protection against contaminants.
 Heavy cast aluminum side plates support the y-axis and provide increased stiffness for positioning and cutting applications.
 The machine comes complete with electronics, cabling, motors and software so the end user has a complete solution from a single source.
 This eliminates the cost and frustration of dealing with multiple vendors.